This topic provides an overview of ParentsNext (1.1.P.57) including:

 - for compulsory participants, explain their obligations under the social security law and the consequences of not meeting these obligations.

-At subsequent quarterly contacts, ParentsNext providers assist parents to review their goals and update their participation plan, taking into account any change in circumstances.
-For compulsory participants, providers must confirm that parents are actively engaged in their compulsory activity and check whether a new compulsory activity is needed.
+At subsequent quarterly contacts, ParentsNext providers assist participants to review their goals and update their participation plan, taking into account any change in circumstances.
+For compulsory participants, providers must confirm they are actively engaged in their compulsory activity and check whether a new compulsory activity is needed.

 If voluntary participants fail to attend 2 consecutive appointments, they will be exited from ParentsNext (see Exiting ParentsNext).
 If a compulsory participant fails to attend an appointment, the targeted compliance framework will apply.
 Participation requirements and the targeted compliance framework under the SSAct are outlined below.